 Land Rover Range Rover Review

-The Range Rover is luxurious, comfy and impressively capable off-road considering its size and great on-road manners.
+The Range Rover is luxurious, comfy and impressively capable off-road considering its size.
 However, it can’t carry as many passengers as some alternative SUVs and there are better infotainment systems available.

 This score is awarded by our team of expert reviewers after extensive testing of the car

 - ...and have better infotainment systems

 Land Rover Range Rover: what would you like to read next?

 The Range Rover is a little bit like The Queen doing a Tough Mudder: it has a hugely regal image, but is also capable of tackling much more than your usual snowy driveway or slippery field.
 It’s similar in size to a Mercedes GLS and BMW X7, but the Range Rover beats both for off-road ability.